mozilla/data-docs/tools/alerts.md

 -   If there's a group by topic (`SPDY`, `URLCLASSIFIER`, ...) check to see if the changes are similar in direction/magnitude.
 They usually are.
 -   If there's a group by build but not topic, maybe a large merge kicked things over.
-Unfortunate, as that'll make finding the source more difficult.
+Unfortunate, as that will make finding the source more difficult.

 2\.
 Open the `hg.mozilla.org` and `alerts.telemetry.mozilla.org` links in